-- Making it fun – don’t get serious if your kid refuses to use the toilet.
+- Making it fun – don’t get serious if your child refuses to use the toilet.

 Remember that a stubborn child may take longer to learn to use the toilet than an obedient one.
-It is important that you remain patient and work with your kid to help them reach the goal, rather than push them towards it.
+You must remain patient and work with your child to help them reach the goal, rather than push them towards it.

 2. How to get a stubborn child to eat?

 Children tend to be very fussy when it comes to food.
-That said, you cannot always feed your kid what he or she wants.
-The best way to make sure your stubborn kids get what is good for them is to make dinner time fun.
+That said, you cannot always feed your child what they want.
+The best way to make sure your stubborn children get what is good for them is to make dinner time fun.

-- Use creative ways to present the food to your little one.
+- Use creative ways to present food to your little one.